ATR-Lab/kami-head/coffee_ws/README.md

 - `/voice/intent` - Voice intent

-- `/vision/face_position` - Face position -- the position of the face in the frame of the camera viewer.
+- `/vision/face_position` - Face position -- the position of the face transformed to robot eye coordinates.
+Uses configurable sensitivity and range parameters for eye movement control.
 NOTE that we can dynamically update the field of view (FOV) of the camera viewer.
 The smaller the FOV, the faster the head tracking will be.

 - `/system/event` - System event